Main manifest directory

-Puppet always starts compiling with either a single manifest file or a directory of manifests that get treated like a single file.
-This main starting point is called the main manifest or site manifest.
+Puppet starts compiling a catalog either with a single manifest file or with a directory of manifests that are treated like a single file.
+This starting point is called the main manifest or site manifest.

-For more information on how the site manifest is used in catalog compilation, see the reference page on catalog compilation.
+For more information about how the site manifest is used in catalog compilation, see Catalog compilation.

-The main manifest may be a single file or a directory of
+manifest is a single file or a directory of

-./manifests, the default main manifest for a directory environment is
+By default, the main manifest for an environment is

 manifest setting in